Towards Large Scale Automated Algorithm Design by Integrating Modular Benchmarking Frameworks: Introduction

 \emph{Quality of the results:} We show that \irace{} is capable of finding algorithm instances which outperform all baseline algorithms selected by hand, and this for each of the 19 problem instances that we consider.
-The relative advantage of the best out of 15 \irace{} suggestions over the best baseline algorithm, measured in terms of area under the ECDF curve (see Sec.~\ref{sec:ECDFlogger}), varies between 1\% and 30\%, with a median gain of 13\%.
+The relative advantage of the best out of 15 \irace{} suggestions over the best baseline algorithm, measured in terms of volume under the discretized Empirical Attainment Function (see Sec.~\ref{sec:ECDFlogger}), varies between 1\% and 30\%, with a median gain of 13\%.

-\emph{Scalability:} Our algorithmic framework is capable of generating large set of solvers, up to several millions of unique configurations.
+\emph{Scalability:} Targeting per-instance algorithm design on synthetic benchmark, our algorithmic framework is capable of generating large set of solvers, up to several millions of unique configurations.
 We show that it is possible to tackle such spaces thanks to fast computations.
 For instance, we give \irace{} a budget of 100\,000 target runs for each of 19 problems, and it completes the full task in approximately 3 hours on a laptop.
 In our experience, our C++ pipeline is at least 10 times faster than heavily optimized counterparts in Python, not mentioning that most of the available modular frameworks are not always heavily optimized.

 \emph{Take-away for instance selection:} As a side result, we observe that similar algorithm instances can be suggested by \irace{} for some problems, suggesting that the diversity in performance profiles sought in~\cite{WmodelInstancesASoC} may be weaker than intended.
 Our work suggests that an approach like ours may result in a more reliable instance selection, since it will be less biased by a small set of baseline algorithms, but rather be built on a large and diverse set of possible algorithm instances.